 On December 27, 2023, the Government of Bermuda enacted the Corporate Income Tax Act 2023, which will apply a 15% corporate income tax to certain Bermuda businesses in fiscal years beginning on or after January 1, 2025.
 The act includes a provision referred to as the economic transition adjustment, which is intended to provide a fair and equitable transition into the tax regime, and results in a deferred tax benefit for the Company.
 Pursuant to this legislation, the Company recorded a net deferred tax asset in the fourth quarter of 2023, expected to be utilized predominantly over a 10-year period.
 The Company expects to incur and pay increased taxes in Bermuda beginning in 2025.
-We believe that the flexible global operating model that we have utilized will continue to prove resilient.
+On January 15, 2025, the OECD issued administrative guidance, which, if incorporated into the laws of the jurisdictions in which we operate, could cause additional top-up taxes to the extent the net deferred tax asset that we established upon enactment of the CIT in 2023 pursuant to the economic transition adjustment is utilized after 2026.
+We continue to monitor potential impacts from changes to global tax regimes, but believe that the flexible global operating model that we have utilized will continue to prove resilient.